Kakamotobi/Learned/DSA/19-Dynamic-Programming.md

   2. Return the minimum number of coins required to reach the `target`.
 ##### Solutions
 ###### Recursion - O(2<sup>n</sup>)
-- Each coin can be used or not (two branches in the decision tree).
+- Each coin can be used once or not (two branches in the decision tree).
 - ***Therefore, the time complexity is O(2<sup>n</sup>) where n is the number of items.***
 ###### Dynamic Programming - O(n\*t)
 - There are two dimensions: